acoby/ansible-collection/README.md

 Also we have a special structure for all services.
 They are stored in the general inventory dictionary

-- `inventory.registries` - a list of Docker registries with name, type="docker", user and pass keys
+- `inventory.registries` - a list of Docker registries with `name`, `type="docker"`, `user` and `pass` keys
 - `inventory.networks` - a list of optional external networks to allow full access to the inventory
-- `inventory.storages` - a list of external storages (for backup)
+- `inventory.storages` - a list of external storages (for backup volumes)
 - `inventory.services` - a dictionary for describing all available services
 - `inventory.instances` - a dictionary for describing all available service instances

+## Known issues

+- we need to check, that infrastructure server are configred first (Proxmox, DNS, Storage)
+- resolv.conf is filled with public WAN DNS entries (always) but should use PAN DNS, when available
+- Proxmox Hosts should provide DHCP for local VMs